rudiv/Rudi.Dev.FastEndpoints.MessagePack/README.md

 Probably, **but you must be using .NET 8.0**.
 Why?
 Because AcceptsMetadata wasn't public before.
 I could probably work around it, but it took long enough to get working as is.

-If you're accepting MessagePack requests, this library has to adjust the endpoint registration.
-It's hacky as FE doesn't support `[Consumes(..)]` properly yet.
+If you're accepting MessagePack requests globally, this library has to adjust the endpoint registration.
+It's a little hacky as it overrides all endpoints to allow the new content types.
 If you're doing anything non-standard, there's a chance it won't work.

 ## Usage

 Add `Rudi.Dev.FastEndpoints.MessagePack` from NuGet.

-To add support for input bindings, you need to call `.AddMessagePackBinding()` before `.AddFastEndpoints()`, and `.UseEndpointsWithMessagePack()` *after* `.UseFastEndpoints()`.
+To add support for input bindings globally, you need to call `.AddMessagePackBinding()` before `.AddFastEndpoints()`, and `.UseEndpointsWithMessagePack()` *after* `.UseFastEndpoints()`.

 For example:
 ```csharp